Skip to content

 Event properties are defined in the archive's vocabularies/event-properties.glx file.
 Standard properties include:

-• description - Event description
+• description - Narrative description of the event

 Note: Event timing and location are handled by the date and place fields, not properties.